Les 5inq: Background and recording

 After returning to a concerts of the tour Chá Rouge - and later 15 Anos Tour -, the Rouge decided to launch a new song to commemorate the fifteen years of existence in homage to the fans.
 On February 5 is released "Bailando", track that followed the Latin pop previously used in "Brilha La Luna", combined with a fun and unpretentious composition, but also presented a new visual identity of the most sensual group.
-The track served as a bridge between the sound they made earlier and what they were willing to do at that moment, linking the public before with a modern outfit that would not be the one of the contemporary artists.
+The track served as a bridge between the sound they made earlier and what they were willing to do at that moment, linking the public before with a modern outfit that would not be one of the contemporary artists.

 In March 2018, surprised by the repercussion and acceptance of the public with "Bailando", the group decided to go into the studio to record a new material, but this time it would bring a maturation and a greater seriousness, since the previous track had been only commemorative, without great pretensions.
 For the new phase, they announced that they were selecting repertoire and open to meet new composers who wanted to work with them together.
 In addition, Umberto Tavares, songwriter of "Bailando", and the British Eliot Kennedy, songwriter of "Um Anjo Veio Me Falar", came in contact with the members to offer new songs.
 Soon after the group revealed that it had already recorded several songs and was in the process of choosing which would be used as the first single of the new project.
 On June 10, Li Martins revealed that the group had recorded reggaeton "Solo Tu": "It has a reggaeton, sensual, Latin footprint.
 It is very close to "Bailando."
 On September 6, the group announced the release of an extended play (EP) before the entire album exclusively in Todo Seu, Gazeta TV, opting for the program to tell the information because Ronnie Von was the only one to open space for the members to divulge their solo works during the period that the group had closed the activities.
 On October 2, the group announced the title of the EP in social networks as 5, in reference to the fact that it is their fifth unpublished work, in addition to containing five tracks, revealing that the launch would be in the day 8 of that month.